BLKORS/MY-PORTFOLIO/README.md

 ## About Me

-I am Billy Korir, a Computer Science student majoring in Data Science.
+I a Computer Science student majoring in Data Science.
 I'm  eager to learn and apply my skills to real-world projects.

 ## Portfolio